biochips/Nuclei-Segmentation/Nuclei Segmentation - BrdU for Cancer Cell Growth.md

 #remove .tif ending from Cell Line column
 df["Cell Line"] = df["Cell Line"].str.rstrip('.tif')
 ```
+And here is an example of the output.
+We see the time to perform the segmentaion, and we can look at the predicted outlines and flows.

     >>>> using CPU
     Running test snippet to check if MKL-DNN working